-With recent polls showing that 80 percent of Americans are stressed out about the economy, it’s a wonder we have time to think about anything else.
-But, apparently, we do.
-We still wonder whether we look fat in our jeans.
+In 2009, polls showed that 80 percent of Americans were stressed out about the economy.
+It was a tough time and it’s a wonder anyone would be able to think about anything else.
+But, apparently,they did.
+They still worried whether they look fat in their jeans.

-In a survey recently conducted by Green Mountain at Fox Run, a full 60 percent of respondents (most of whom were women) said their weight creates as much or more stress in their lives than the economy.
+In a survey conducted by Green Mountain at Fox Run at the same time, a full 60 percent of respondents (most of whom were women) said their weight creates as much or more stress in their lives than the economy.

 The survey asked, “Which Stresses You More: Your Weight or the Economy?”
 Here’s the breakdown of the 630 respondents, 91.1 percent of whom were female:

 While concern about the economy is clearly the winner, concern about weight gives the economy a surprising run for its money.
 With many calling this the biggest recession since the Great Depression, the fact that over one-quarter ranked concern about weight as more stressful than economic worries, and another third said weight was equally stressful, is troubling.
 I suppose it goes to show that no matter what else may be going on in our lives, the persistent negative thoughts many of us have about our bodies don’t just take a vacation.
 Another interesting twist is the shame one woman expressed that she voted for her weight:

 “I think I may be shallow for feeling this way, but I voted my weight,” one mom wrote on BabyCenter.com after taking our survey.
 “I think about my weight all day long.
 We are in the process of trying to buy a house and pay off lots of credit card debt.
 That is VERY stressful too.
 But I think about and stress over my weight much more than the economy.”